-Grant funds are designed for direct support of services and programs for the target audience.
+Project funds are designed for direct support of services and programs for the target audience.

-Grant funds may be used for evaluation related costs.
+Project funds may be used for evaluation related costs.

-Grant funds may be used to assist in making technology and information resources available for persons with disabilities.
+Project funds may be used to assist in making technology and information resources available for persons with disabilities.

-If grant or matching funds are used for travel expenses, they must be paid in accordance to the provisions of Section 112.061, Florida Statutes.
+If project funds are used for travel expenses, they must be paid in accordance to the provisions of Section 112.061, Florida Statutes.